 A great eco-friendly hot tub option uses solar powered electricity.
 A similar solution is a heat exchange panel, but this technology only suits sunny climates (it requires 6 hours of sun per day).
 You could research the most energy-efficient electric hot tubs available – as you would with any home appliance – but better yet, you could go off the grid completely and use the only truly sustainable resource for heating – a wood burning hot tub - you heat it when you need it.

 It’s safe to say that a chemical-free soak in a hot tub is high on our list of prerequisites.

 A non-toxic soaking experience is hypoallergenic, eliminates skin and lung irritations, and banishes the intense odor of chlorine and chemical additives.
 Additionally it makes the disposal of dirty water less taxing on the environment.

 In recent years ‘eco-chemicals’ like natural enzymes and natural sanitization systems have been developed to help prolong the hot tub water’s life and keep it safe, i.e. manage bacterial growth levels.
 However, by choosing to buy a natural water hot tub instead you’ll save yourself the hassle, expense, and continual upkeep with complicated sanitization systems.

 There are several ways to extend the life of your chemical free hot tub water and still keep it clean.
 The best way is to cleanse your body before soaking (similar to the Japanese bathing tradition).
-Another way is to regularly clear the tub of debris and to use a hot tub cover when not in use.
+Another way is to regularly clear the tub of debris with a pool skimmer and to use a hot tub cover when not in use.
 In the GOODLAND aluminum-lined hot tub, the untreated water can be used for 1–2 weeks of regular daily use.

 3 / Salt Water Hot Tub